omarkohl/rationality-freiburg.de/website/content/events/2025-10-24-black-forest-retreat/_index.md

 We will start Friday afternoon with flexible arrival from 6:00 PM.
 On Sunday, we will continues with sessions until lunch time and then start cleaning up.
 We have to return the keys by 6:00 PM.

 ## Registration
-* **Costs** are 210€ per person + 35€ refundable deposit including 2 nights of accommodation and all meals, drinks and snacks.
+* **Costs** are estimated at 210€ per person + 35€ refundable deposit including 2 nights of accommodation and all meals, drinks and snacks.
+A final calculation will be made after the event and the difference will be reimbursed or paid by the participant.
 * The deposit is required by the landlord and will be refunded provided there is no damage.
 * Registration and full payment is required by August 15th, 2025.
-* Cancellation policy: Cancellation is free of charge, as long as a replacement can be found.
-If no replacement can be found, we can refund 45€, which is the variable part of the calculated cost.
-If you are concerned about this, please get in touch and we´ll work out a solution.
+* Cancellation policy: Cancellation is free of charge, as long as a suitable replacement can be found.
+If no replacement can be found, we can look into it on a case-by-case basis.
+Note that most of the cost of the event is fixed independent of the number of participants.
 * Please get in touch with David to register.